-We now have a FileClassifierServer service and a TestFileClassifier client to run.
+We now have a FileClassifierServer service and a TestFleClassifier client to run.
 There should also be at least one lookup locator already running.
-The CLASS-PATH should be set for each to include the classes discussed in the last section, in addition to the standard ones.
+The CLASSPATH should be set for each to include the classes discussed in the last section, in addition to the standard ones.

 A serialized instance of complete.FileClassifierImpl will be passed from the server to the locator and then to the client.
-Once on the client, the Jini classes will need to be able to restore the FileClassifierImpl object from the instance data and from the class file, and so will need to load the FileClassifierImpl class file from an HTTP server.
+Once on the client, it will need to be able to run the class file for this service object, and so will need to load its class file from an HTTP server.
 The location of this class file relative to the server's DocumentRoot will need to be specified by the service invocation.
-For example, if it is stored in / DocumentRoot/classes/complete/FileClassifierImpl.class, then the service will be started by this command:
+For example, if it is stored in /DocumentRoot/classes/complete/FileClassifierImpl.class, then the server will also be downloading a registrar object from the lookup service, so it will need a security policy.
+The service will be started as follows:

 '''

-java -Djava.rmi.codebase=http://hostname/classes \
+java -Djava.rmi.server.codebase=http://hostname/classes \

+-Djava.security.policy=policy.all \

 complete.FileClassifierServer

 '''

 In this command, hostname is the name of the host the server is running on.
-Note that this host name cannot be localhost, because the local host for the server will not be the local host for the client!
+Note that this hostname cannot be localhost, because the localhost for the server will not be the localhost for the client!